Skip to Content

 Customizing the Heat Level: While these gochujang brussels sprouts may look spicy, it actually depends more on how hot your gochujang is.
 In Korea there are 5 different grades of heat at which gochujang is sold, so the heat in a level 1 paste will be barely detectable compared to a level 5.

-So if you’re new to cooking with gochujang, I suggest starting with just the 2 tablespoons the first time you make these (and trust me, you’ll wanted make them again & again!).
+So if you're new to cooking with gochujang, I suggest starting with just the 2 tablespoons the first time you make these (and trust me, you'll want to make them again & again!).

-Using an Air Fryer: If you’d prefer air fryer gochujang brussels sprouts, simply follow the same instructions, but at 375°F (190°C).
+Using an Air Fryer: If you'd prefer air fryer gochujang brussels sprouts, simply follow the same instructions, but at 375°F (190°C) for half as much time to start.
+They taste great alongside a bowl of Jungkook's Bulguri Ramen.

 What to serve with gochujang brussels sprouts